saritasa-nest/cordova-hot-code-push-cli/README.md

 As a result, `chcp.json` and `chcp.manifest` files are generated in the `www` folder and project is ready for deployment.

 More information about those configs can be found on [Cordova Hot Code Push plugin](https://github.com/nordnet/cordova-hot-code-push) documentation page.

+### Contribution

+If you need to update the package, make sure you build it before you push it to github.
+Our projects refer to github repo, specifically dist folder.
+The workflow is following:

+- Do some work in `src` folder
+- Run `npm run transpile` to prepare dist folder
+- Push to github